 When giving your students instructions, you want them to follow your instructions and stay on task.
 To achieve this, you need to instruct them in specific ways while being respectful of them.
 Patience and consistency are important in reducing classroom disruptions.

-Students need very structured and clear boundaries and guidelines for them to clearly know what is expected of them.
+Students need very structured and clear boundaries and guidelines to know what is expected of them clearly.
 As soon as instructions become laid-back, chaos will soon follow.

 Five Steps to Keep Students Focused and Minimize Disruptions